plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Wizard/Wizard Class.md

 ---

-**1/long rest:** After you finish a Long Rest, you can change the set of spells you have prepared.
+**1/long rest:** After you finish a *Long Rest*, you can change the set of spells you have prepared.
 Preparing a spell requires 1 minute per spell level for each spell you prepare.

 ### Spellcasting Ability

 > *Intelligence is your spellcasting ability for your wizard spells, since you learn your wizard spells through dedicated study and memorization.*

-You use your Intelligence whenever a spell refers to your spellcasting ability.
+You use your Intelligence whenever a spell refers to your Spellcasting Ability.
 In addition, you use your Intelligence modifier when calculating the Saving Throw DC for a Wizard Spell you cast and when making an Attack Roll with one.

-**Spell Save DC** = `8 + your proficiency bonus + your Intelligence modifier`
+**Spell Save DC** = `10 + your proficiency bonus + your Intelligence modifier`
 **Spell Attack Modifier** = `your proficiency bonus + your Intelligence modifier`

 ---